 Aboriginal Health Project Grants

 These grants are offered to incorporated organisations and community groups to run innovative health promotion programs with Aboriginal people.
 Groups can apply for up to $10,000 to run the program.
 Applications must be received by Healthway a minimum of four calendar months prior to the commencement of the project.

 THE IAN POTTER CULTURAL TRUST

+The Cultural Trust is committed to encouraging excellence and supporting a vibrant, world-class arts scene in Australia.
 The Cultural Trust offers grants up to $10,000 to assist talented emerging and early career artists to take up professional development opportunities, usually overseas.
-More info here.

 PPCA PERFORMERS’ TRUST FOUNDATION